Trishul2005/Raft/README.md

 A fault-tolerant, linearizable, sharded key/value storage system built from scratch in Go, on top of a from-scratch implementation of the [Raft consensus protocol](https://raft.github.io/raft.pdf).

 The system spans the full stack of a modern replicated datastore: leader election and log replication, crash-recoverable persistence, log compaction via snapshotting, a reusable replicated-state-machine abstraction, exactly-once client semantics, and a sharded deployment with online reconfiguration driven by a fault-tolerant controller.
-A distributed MapReduce engine with worker fault tolerance is also included.

 Every component is validated by an automated fault-injection test suite (117 tests) that runs under the Go race detector and subjects the system to dropped and reordered messages, network partitions, server crashes and restarts, and concurrent clients — with linearizability verified by the [Porcupine](https://github.com/anishathalye/porcupine) model checker.